 About me

-I am a Postdoctoral Researcher at the Chair for Design Automation (CDA) at the Technical University of Munich (TUM).
-My research interests include design automation for computational nanotechnologies, logic synthesis, physical design, algorithmics, and formal methods.
+I am a Senior Quantum Software Engineer at the Munich Quantum Software Company (MQSC) and a Postdoctoral Researcher at the Chair for Design Automation (CDA) at the Technical University of Munich (TUM).
+My research interests include design automation for computational nanotechnologies, quantum computing, logic synthesis, physical design, algorithmics, and formal methods.

 I work towards closing the design gap between Field-coupled Nanocomputing (FCN) circuits and classical CMOS technologies.
 As a promising class of post-CMOS devices, FCN technologies like Quantum-dot Cellular Automata (QCA) and Silicon Dangling Bonds (SiDBs) allow for ultra-high processing performance and, at the same time, tremendously low power dissipation.
 In recent years, particularly SiDBs have seen major breakthroughs in their fabrication capabilities.

-For my experiments, proof-of-concept implementations, and as a basis for future research in the domain, I have developed the open-source fiction framework, which I maintain.
+For my experiments, proof-of-concept implementations in the FCN domain, and as a basis for future research, I have developed the open-source fiction framework, which I maintain.
 It is now part of the Munich Nanotech Toolkit (MNT).

-Furthermore, I have experience in Quantum Computing, Reversible Logic, Digital Microfluidic Biochips, Optical Circuits, and DNA Computing.
+Furthermore, I have experience in Reversible Logic, Digital Microfluidic Biochips, Optical Circuits, and DNA Computing.

-In my free time, I work out and do martial arts, I travel the world and try to take decent looking digital photographs.
+In my free time, I work out, do yoga, go dancing, and practice freerunning, I travel the world and try to take decent looking digital photographs.
 I love excellent stories and science fact as well as science fiction.